 Harry Potter novels tend to attach the names of mythological creatures to beings unrelated to them.
 For example, "boggarts" are small, dwarf-like creatures, not shapeshifters.

-Snape also says that a Kappa is a Mongolian beast, not Japanese, in an offhand comment, correcting a student in one book.
-This is clearly an error on the character's part, however—Japan is mentioned in the original scene, and side bookFantastic Beasts and Where to Find Them states that Kappas are actually Japanese, with a note from Harry in the margin stating "Snape hasn't read this book either".
+An In-Universe example occurs when Snape says that a Kappa is a Mongolian beast, not Japanese, in an offhand comment, correcting a student in one book.
+The side bookFantastic Beasts and Where to Find Them states that Kappas are actually Japanese, with a note from Harry in the margin stating "Snape hasn't read this book either".

 In 'Hush, Hush'', the characters constantly turn to the Book of Enoch as a reference for the rules of fallen angels.
 This is reinforced by the fact that the only fallen angels we see are ones who procreated with humans to create the Nephilim (as recorded in the Book of Enoch).
 According to the book though, the angels did not fall because of lust for human women, but because they were supposed to watch over the Garden of Eden and instead tempted Eve with the apple so that they could lay claim to Earth.
 We later find out that the fallen angels get shots at both becoming a guardian angel (saving a human life) or becoming a human (killing a Nephilim), the latter situation allegedly having been recorded in the Book of Enoch.
 There is no such story there, and in fact the Book makes it very clear that the fallen angels have absolutely no chance of redemption at all.